intermine/im-docs/docs/system-requirements/software/perl.rst

   $ cpan Module::Name Another::Module::Name

-To force the install for any reason, use the "-f" flag, so type:
+To force the install for any reason, use the "-f" flag, type:

 .. code-block:: bash